Skyscanner/backpack-ios/UNRELEASED.md

 > Place your changes below this line.

+**Breaking:**
+ - Backpack/Calendar:
+   - Selection Configuration instances now require accessibility strings to be passed in.
+The requirements vary between different configurations.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).